Resources

 Short answer

-A provisioning prompt is only useful if the agent can store the returned agent key outside chat and reuse it for later authorized tasks.
-The recommended ScopeHold CLI path stores the key in an assigned local profile.
+A provisioning prompt is only useful if the agent can store the returned Agent Key outside chat and reuse it for later authorized tasks.
+The recommended ScopeHold CLI path stores the key in an assigned local profile and can inject secrets into a child process with scopehold run --secret, so values do not need to be copied into context.
 API-only operation remains supported when the runtime provides its own secure secret store.

 Keep the instructions current